Azure-Samples/app-templates-java-openai-springapps/README.md

 azd auth login

 # Enable Azure Spring Apps alpha feature for azd
-azd config set alpha.springapps on
+azd config set alpha.springapp on

 # First-time project setup.
 Initialize a project in the current directory using this template
 azd init --template Azure-Samples/app-templates-java-openai-springapps